renovatebot/renovate/docs/usage/configuration-options.md

   "matchPaths": ["package.json"],
 ```

-While the following would match any file in directories starting with `app-`:
+The following would match any file in directories starting with `app-`:

 ```
   "matchPaths": ["app-*/**"],